geckosio/geckos.io/README.md

   io.emit('chat message', 'Hello everyone!')

-  // emits a message to all channels in a specific room io.room(roomId).emit('chat message', 'Hello everyone!')
+  // emits a message to all channels in a specific room
+  // (if you do not pass a roomId, the message will be sent to everyone who is not in a room yet) io.room(roomId).emit('chat message', 'Hello everyone!')
 })
 ```